dyatlovk/symfony-nvim/README.md

 # symfony.nvim

 A Neovim plugin for enhanced Symfony (PHP framework) development.
-It provides interactive access to Symfony console commands, routes, and service container information, with Docker support and a modern UI.
+It provides interactive access to Symfony console commands, routes, and service container information, with Docker support.

 ## Features